daviddavis/pulp-k8s/README.md

     minikube ip

 Edit your `/etc/hosts` file so the name `pulpapi` resolved to those addresses.
+Or use a DNS service if you have one handy.

     sudo echo 192.168.42.149 pulpapi >> /etc/hosts